'Hearts and minds changed'

 Buildings displaying the decal agree to serve as a refuge from harassment or violence while police are called.
 More than 200 businesses have signed up.

-In the wake of the shootings donations to the LGBT Community Center of Central Florida have allowed the Orlando agency to expand its free HIV testing and mental health counseling, says Gabe Martinez, the center's director of clinical services.
+In the wake of the shootings, donations and grants have allowed the LGBT Community Center of Central Florida to expand its free HIV testing and mental health counseling, says Gabe Martinez, the center's director of clinical services.

 "The Orlando community has changed ... we have more of a togetherness," he said.
 "When anyone goes through such tragedy we know that people tend to come together.
 I think we have that unity more than ever."